shahryarfp/Mind2Vec/SR_to_IS_Transfer_Learning/README.md

 # Silent Reading to Imagined Speech Transfer Learning

 This project tests whether an EEG encoder pretrained on **silent-reading EEG** can improve decoding from **imagined-speech EEG**.
 The experiment is a subject-specific proof of concept using Subject 1 from the paired silent-reading and imagined-speech dataset used in this study.
+The original published dataset is publicly available through [OpenNeuro, dataset `ds005170`, version 1.1.2](https://openneuro.org/datasets/ds005170/versions/1.1.2).

 The central result is clear: across all imagined-speech training-set sizes tested, pretraining with correctly matched silent-reading targets outperformed both: